bennygui/barenpark-public/README.md

 repository changes.

-This is my third game on BGA and is much more organised, with BX being a general library that will be reusable in futur games.
+This is my third game on BGA and is much more organised, with BX being a general library that will be reusable in future games.

-This matches version 220618-2239 on BGA.
+This matches version 220728-0152 on BGA.